Multicyclic norias: a first-transition approach to extreme values of the currents: Introduction

-An exception to this state of affairs is a remarkable formula obtained by Bauer and Cornu \cite{bauer2014affinity} regarding systems -- which they call mesoscopic norias -- whose state space only contains one cycle, for which a relevant quantity is the cycle affinity $A$, a measure of the probability of performing the cycle in one direction relative to the opposite.
-As reasonable, the cycle is completed more often in the favourable direction $(A > 0$) rather than the unfavourable one.
-Asking about the opposite rare event (of the cycle to ever be completed more often in the unfavourable direction) one finds that it occurs with probability $\mathfrak{f}_-[\,\cdot\,] = \exp -A$, where the dot signals that the initial state can be chosen with arbitrary probability.
-This is reminiscent of Boltzmann's formula, but turned upside down.
-Recently, equivalent formulas have been established in terms of martingale theory \cite{neri2017statistics,neri2019integral,neri2022universal}\footnote{More precisely, from Eq.\,(10) in Ref.\cite{neri2017statistics}, the stochastic entropy production of a generic system satisfies $\mathfrak{f}_- = 1/e$ ($e$ Neper's number), which is the above formula for $A=1$; equivalently take $s_+ \to \infty$ and set $s_-=1$ in Eq.\,(5) in Ref.\,\cite{neri2019integral}.} and discussed in the light of first-exit time problems \cite{ptaszynski2018first}.
+This object is known as cycle affinity, a measure of the probability of performing the cycle in one direction relative to the opposite.
+For unicyclic networks (``norias'') Eq.\,(\ref{eq:norianoria}) boils down to a remarkable formula first obtained by Bauer and Cornu \cite{bauer2014affinity} (which in fact is slightly more general in that the initial state can be chosen arbitarily).
+As reasonable, the cycle is completed more often in the favourable direction $(A > 0$) rather than the unfavourable one; then the Bauer-Cornu formula yields the probability of the rare event of the cycle to ever be completed more often in the unfavourable direction.
+Generalizations have been proven for the total entropy production (a weighted balance of euros and liras) using the tools of martingale theory \cite{neri2017statistics,neri2019integral,neri2022universal}\footnote{More precisely, from Eq.\,(10) in Ref.\cite{neri2017statistics}, the stochastic entropy production of a generic system satisfies $\mathfrak{f}_- = 1/e$ ($e$ Neper's number), which is the above formula for $A = 1$; equivalently take $s_+ \to \infty$ and set $s_-=1$ in Eq.\,(5) in Ref.\,\cite{neri2019integral}.}, and discussed in the light of first-exit time problems \cite{ptaszynski2018first}.